alantj96/alant-data-science-portfolio/README.md

 [Visual History of Nobel Prize Winners]():
 - Data manipulation, analysis and visualization proyect to reveal historic insights on the Nobel Prizes.
 - How many prizes have been handed out?
 What are the categories that have aclaimed the most Nobels?
 Who was the first Nobel Laurate woman?..
-- ..dive in to find these and more interesting facts on the history of the Nobel Prizes.
+- ..dive in to find these and more interesting facts on the history of the Nobel Prizes!